mortar-works/mortar-website/src/site/use-cases/dynamic-information-directories.md

 The Future of engagement and the transformation of user interfaces
 ---------------------------------------------------------------------------------------------------------------------------------
-As we continue to expand and refine the Hoop'd framework we are continually enhancing our ability to assess your user needs, integrate with internal systems and requirements, and establish the environment necessary to inform your team's decisions and collaborations.
-Through our **Service Design Packages** we tailor the Hoop'd framework to connect siloed service departments and apply intelligence for the long-term benefit of your organisation.
+As we continue to expand and refine the Hoop'd framework we are continually enhancing our ability to assess your user needs, integrate with internal systems and requirements, and establish the environments necessary to support your teams.
+Through our **Service Design Packages** we tailor the Hoop'd framework to connect siloed service departments and apply data and business intelligence for the long-term benefit of your organisation.

-With dynamic information environments you can transform your services to deliver more powerful, **personalized relationships** with your users, responding to their specific **support and access needs**.
-Your service will be in the position to go beyond addressing specific siloed needs to target more seamless collaborations between your team and your users and create a **holistic, consistent and supportive service experience**.
+With dynamic information environments you can transform your directories to deliver more powerful, **personalized relationships** with your users, responding to their specific **support and access needs**.
+Your service will be in the position to go beyond addressing specific siloed needs to target more seamless collaborations between your team, your local networks and your users to create a **holistic, consistent and supportive service experience**.